 Each divorcing spouse and their respective collaborative attorney signs a contract stating they are committed to using cooperative dispute resolution techniques instead of aggressive tactics to settle the divorce issues.

-If you cannot use mediation due to a dishonest or antagonistic spouse, collaborative divorce process might be worth trying in order to avoid a court trial.
+If you cannot mediate due to a dishonest or antagonistic spouse, collaborative divorce process might be worth trying in order to avoid a court trial.

 Note: Your spouse and spouse’s attorney must be willing to take part in this divorce method.

-From solo practitioners to a team of thousands, law firms come in all sizes.
+From solo practitioners to a team of thousands, divorce law firms come in all sizes.

 Maybe you’re thinking you want a solo practitioner.

 While these types of professionals may prove more cost-effective as they may have lower overhead, and they may be able to provide you with more personalized attention, their lack of support staff may leave you feeling like you’re in the dark, or they may not respond to you promptly.